 About The Moral Hinge

-Our Three Investigative Pillars: The Imperial Hinge: We look back to the 8th and 9th centuries—the era of Pope Leo, Charlemagne, and the Abbasid Caliphate—to uncover how these parallel empires codified the laws and religious identities that still define the “West” and the “Islamic World” today.
+The Imperial Hinge looks back to the eighth and ninth centuries — the era of Charlemagne, Pope Leo, and the Abbasid Caliphate — to examine how these parallel empires codified the legal and religious identities that still define the East-West divide today.
+The fractures of that moment are not ancient history.
+They are the architecture of the present.

 Stay up-to-date